 Examples of traffic violations that will result in demerit points being added to your record include careless driving, speeding and racing, failure to remain at the scene of an accident, and failure to obey traffic signals such as stop signs, traffic lights, or school buses.

-How Do You Know the Points on Your License in Ontario?
+How Do You Know the Points on Your Licence in Ontario?

 You don’t have to worry if you don’t know how many demerit points you have!
 You can go to a Service Ontario location or online at this link and order a certified ($18) or uncertified ($12) driving record.